Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Bottom line

-Permanent life insurance policies — like whole life and universal life — build up cash value that earns interest over time and grows without additional taxes.
+Yes, if you have a permanent life insurance policy like whole life or universal life.
+These policies build up cash value that earns interest over time and grows without additional taxes.
 When you’ve built up enough cash value, you can start dipping into the cash value — and your insurance company uses the policy as collateral for the loan.

 You can spend the money however you like.
 Many people use the cash value to supplement their retirement income, settle their debts, and pay off major expenses, such as a mortgage, college tuition.